-Given the international nature of shipping, the fact that an estimated 58% of the commercial maritime traffic in the Mediterranean Sea is internal (REMPEC, 2020), and the semi-enclosed nature of the Mediterranean, harmonisation of BWM measures in the region is especially important.
-Supplementary information in this regard is provided in Appendix 2.
+Given the international nature of shipping, the fact that around 18% of the shipping traffic in the Mediterranean Sea takes place between Mediterranean ports (REMPEC, 2008), and the semi-enclosed nature of the Mediterranean, harmonisation of BWM measures in the region is especially important.
+Supplementary information in this regard is provided in Annex 2.